Application Process FAQs

 Georgia State University’s institution code is 5251.
 Use this code for the GRE/MAT/TOEFL.
 There is no “department code.”
 Use the institution code only.

 Yes.
 The scores will be considered unofficial until reported officially by ETS.
+All GRE scores MUST be from tests taken within the last five years.

 Q: Under what circumstances would I need to submit TOEFL scores?